ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ```
 ![](fmarg.svg)

-Second, one can visualize how sensitive the corresponding parameter values are to the rank of the corresponding global or local point.
+Second, one can visualize how sensitive the corresponding parameter values are to the rank of the corresponding global or local point, with respect to their objective function values.
 This is informative on the sufficient number of global and local points.

+Output from the global stage is available via the `global` keyword.

 ```@example
 fsanity(setup, est, glob = true)
 savefig("fsanity_glo.svg"); nothing # hide
 ```
 ![](fsanity_glo.svg)

+By default, results from the local stage are shown.

 ```@example
 fsanity(setup, est)